 In connection with the offering, Ladenburg Thalmann & Co.
 Inc., on behalf of the underwriters, may purchase and sell Notes in the open market.
 These transactions may include short sales, syndicate covering transactions and stabilizing transactions.
 Short sales involve syndicate sales of Notes in excess of the number of Notes to be purchased by the underwriters in the offering, which creates a syndicate short position.
 "Covered" short sales are sales of Notes made in an amount up to the number of Notes represented by the underwriters' overallotment option.
 In determining the source of Notes to close out the covered syndicate short position, the underwriters will consider, among other things, the price of Notes available for purchase in the open market as compared to the price at which they may purchase Notes through the overallotment option.
-Transactions to close out the covered syndicate short position involve either purchases of Notes in the open market after the distribution has been completed or the exercise of the overallotment option.
+Transactions to close out the covered syndicate short position involve either purchases of Notes in excess of the overallotment option.
+The underwriters may also make "naked" short sales of Notes in excess of the overallotment option.
 The underwriters may also make "naked" short sales of Notes in excess of the overallotment option.
 The underwriters must close out any naked short position by purchasing Notes in the open market.
 A naked short position is more likely to be created if the underwriters are concerned that there may be downward pressure on the price of Notes in the open market after pricing that could adversely affect investors who purchase in the offering.
 Stabilizing transactions consist of bids for or purchases of Notes in the open market while the offering is in progress.